Editor

 BedandBreakfast.com, 2018

 From quirky inns to historic mansions, New Orleans boasts as many bed and breakfasts as beads tossed at a Mardi Gras parade.
 For years, their welcoming innkeepers have shared an insider’s perspective of the city with their guests.
-As The Big Easy marks its 300th anniversary, also known as a Tricentennial, there’s no more authentic way to celebrate its birthday than a stay at a B&B. Here are five of the best, where you can enjoy the city like a local. |
+As The Big Easy marks its 300th anniversary, also known as a Tricentennial, there’s no more authentic way to celebrate its birthday than a stay at a B&B.

 Lions and rhinos and zebras, oh my!